ravinnallasamy/brain_patient_management_app/README.md

 # Brain Patient Management App

-A new Flutter project created to assist brain tumor patients.

-Features:
-- Track health metrics
-- Doctor communication
-- Medication reminders
+A Flutter-based mobile application for brain tumor patients to track symptoms, medications, vitals, and communicate with doctors.